The Secret of Roan Inish: Plot

-Set in 1946, the story is told from the point of view of Fiona (Jeni Courtney), a young girl who is sent to live with her grandparents in an Irish fishing village, after the death of her mother, illness of her father, and her own failing health.
+Set in 1946, the story is told from the point of view of Fiona, a young girl who is sent to live with her grandparents in an Irish fishing village, after the death of her mother, illness of her father, and her own frail health.

 In the evenings, her grandfather tells tales about the family's history, including the evacuation from their generational home on the tiny island of Roan Inish during the Second World War.
 Known in Irish as Rón Inis, meaning "Island of Seals", Roan Inish is a real location near Narin, a village on the west coast of County Donegal in the west of Ulster.

 They live in the Ireland of tiny fishing villages, places where everyone knows one another.
 People live close to nature, and animals are respected and live alongside the villagers.
 Seals are especially respected for their special human-like spirit.
 It is said to be terribly wrong to harm a seal.

-As she meets other villagers, Fiona hears from a distant cousin about an ancestor who married a beautiful Selkie (seal-woman).
+As she meets other villagers, Fiona hears from a distant cousin, Tadhg, about an ancestor who married a beautiful selkie (seal-woman).
 The story goes that although theirs was a marriage full of happiness, success and many children, there was always the mysterious seal-bond to the ocean.
-Fiona's cousin tells her that the selkie's blood runs through some of the descendants, he himself is called a "dark", down through the generations, like himself, and Fiona's baby brother Jamie.
+Tadhg tells her that the selkie's blood remains in their family tree, and once in a generation, there is a "dark one" in the family, like himself, and Fiona's baby brother Jamie.

 Fiona hears details about how the sea seemed to steal her infant brother, Jamie, during the departure from Roan Inish, bobbing out of sight in his little cradle boat, some years earlier, never to be seen again.

 Her cousin, Eamon, who also lives near the grandparents for his health, often accompanies the Grandfather in his curragh - fishing boat - on daily errands to the islands including Roan Inish.
 Quickly the bright and older Eamon becomes a partner in Fiona's plans, as the day's adventures on the sea and shore become more interesting.

 Soon, on one of the visits to Roan Inish, Fiona believes that she has found Jamie romping on the strand and again, in the grass.
 She confides in Eamon, who warns her to not tell the grandparents for now.
 She observes that the seals seem to care for him, helping to feed him and play with him.